datahangar/sfunnel/docs/use-cases/network-telemetry-nfacctd.md

 ## :bulb: What if...

-What if could modify the traffic _before_ hitting the Network Load Balancer (NLB), disguising it as BGP (`TCP/179`) so that `sessionAffinity: ClientIP` could do its job, and then "undo" this modification in the Pod just before delivering the traffic to `nfacctd`?
+What if traffic could be modified  _before_ hitting the Network Load Balancer (NLB), disguising it as BGP (`TCP/179`) so that `sessionAffinity: ClientIP` could do its job, and then "undo" this modification in the Pod just before delivering the traffic to `nfacctd`?
 Humm... this _might_ work.